GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

 ## Bugs / Fixes
 ### Known Bugs
 #### OPEN
+-   There is no confirmation request on any delete/remove actions.
 -   Size is a decimal for 750, 187, 375 etc
 -   If the user does not enter search terms, the main search function returns user to the home page no matter where the user is on the site.
 -   In the cart view, the subtotal does not compute correctly